Kg0thAts0/POE_MVC_Part_1/README.md

 3. Login with a Username, Password, and Role selection.
 4. Redirects to the corresponding Dashboard.
 5. From the dashboard, users can:
-   - Lecturers → Manage Claims
+   - Lecturers → Submits Claims and Track claim
-   - PCs → Review Claims
+   - PCs → Review Claims and views claim history
-   - PMs → View Reports
+   - PMs → Approves claims and views claim history
 6. Logout → Returns to Login page.

+## Notes
+- This is a prototype only:
+  - No database or authentication is implemented.
+  - Registration and login do not persist data.
+- Suitable for UI demonstration and project planning.
+- Can later be extended with Entity Framework + Identity for full functionality.

 ## Author
 - Developed by Kgothatso Magwaza